oroinc/documentation/backend/configuration/annotation/config-field.rst

 Sets default settings for :ref:`OroEmailBundle <bundle-docs-platform-email-bundle>`.

 *  **available_in_template** *boolean* - if set to true, the field can be used in email templates.

+* **immutable** *boolean* - is used to prohibit changing the email association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 .. _annotation-config-field-entity: